 Introduction to Testing Procedure

-- Connect the light source to the transmitting end of the test cable.
+- Connect the optical light source to the transmitting end of the test cable.

 - Connect the power meter to the receiving end of the test cable.